Preventing & Treating Cramps

 - Stretch regularly throughout the week and at rest stops.

-- Increase fitness so that fatigue is less of a factor.
+- Increase overall fitness so that fatigue is less of a factor.

 - Warm up before and cool down after hard rides.